Let’s get this out of the way up front: color has no healing power.

 Dr. Ghadiali was born in Bombay, India in 1873, though his family were originally Zoroastrians from Persia.
 He was fiercely intelligent, a voracious reader who hoarded read textbooks the way other children read fairy tales.
 He put everything he learned into practice, trying to experimentally confirm new theories and churning out a constant stream of new inventions.
 He was also charming, disarming, and a relentless self-promoter in the vein of P.T.
 Barnum.

 In India, Ghadiali worked as a physician, practicing something akin to the “eclectic medicine” that was then-popular in the United States.
 (If you don’t remember from previous episodes, eclectic medicine was a last-gasp attempt by doctors from the pre-scientific era of medicine to retain authority by mushing all their quack ideas together into one giant system held together with duct tape.)
 His treatments were based on on now-discredited theories like vitalism, animal magnetism, hypnotism, the ether, and what one newspaper called “Oriental magic.”
-And like most eclectic physicians, he had a deep distrust of pharmaceuticals.
+Like many eclectic physicians, he had a deep distrust of pharmaceuticals.

 Ghadiali also experimented with cutting-edge legitimate science, though he never seemed to develop a true understanding of of the underlying ideas.
 Instead, he would reinterpret them in ways compatible with his Zoroastrian and Theosophical beliefs.
 He was very interested in x-rays, which he considered to be “a lower physical manifestation of astral light” emanating from the invisible spiritual and mental realms.

 In 1896, Dr. Ghadiali traveled to the United States to attend a Theosophical convention.
 He must have enjoyed his time here, because he permanently emigrated to New York City in 1911.
-(Well, okay, he tried to emigrate to Canada first but was rejected because Canadian authorities declared that “Hindus” couldn’t prosper in the cold weather of the Great White North.)
+(Well, okay, he tried to emigrate to Canada first but was rejected because Canadian authorities declared that “Hindoos” couldn’t prosper in the cold weather of the Great White North.)

 He had difficulty finding work, because no one would believe his bombastic boasts about his incredible array of talents.
 Or maybe they did believe him and thought he was overqualified.
-Or maybe the problem was that of his advanced degrees were not recognized in the United States.
+Or maybe the problem was that his advanced degrees were not recognized in the United States.
 Ultimately, he had to settle for working in a Park Avenue garage as a repairman.

 After a few years he managed to save up enough money to move to Hillsdale, NJ, where he established himself as a prolific inventor.
 Among his inventions were the Dinshah Automobile Engine Fault-Finder, which seems to have worked but not to have been better than any other diagnostic tool on the market; the Anti-Forgery Electric Pen which used an electric principle to create un-erasable writing; and the Dinshah Photokinephone, an early form of talking pictures which failed to catch on.
-He also built a radio transmitter so powerful it could transmit messages to the other side of the Atlantic, until the government made him shut down so foreign spies could not use it to transmit messages that might violate America’s professed neutrality in World War I.
+He also built a radio transmitter so powerful it could transmit messages to the other side of the Atlantic, until the government made him shut everything down so foreign spies could not the technology to transmit messages that might violate America’s professed neutrality in World War I.